Take the quiz: can you guess these famous landmarks?

 This is the ceiling of…

 Standing at the western end of Champs-Élysées, it is one of the most recognisable landmarks in Paris.
-Beneath its vault lies the Tomb of the Unknown Soldier from the First World War.
+Beneath its vault lies the Tomb of the Unknown Soldier from World War I.

 Nattee Chalermtiragool/Shutterstock